PufferFinance/Puffer-Preconf/l1-contracts/docs/registration.md

     Operator->>UniFiAVSManager: setOperatorCommitment(newCommitment)
     UniFiAVSManager-->>Operator: Commitment change initiated
-    Note over Operator,UniFiAVSManager: Wait for deregistration delay Operator->>UniFiAVSManager: updateOperatorCommitment()
+    Note over Operator,UniFiAVSManager: Wait for deregistration delay Note over Operator,UniFiAVSManager: New commitment is now valid
-    UniFiAVSManager-->>Operator: Commitment updated
 ```

-1. The `Operator` calls `setOperatorCommitment()` on the `UniFiAVSManager`, providing the new commitment (delegate key and chain ID bitmap).
+1. The `Operator` calls `setOperatorCommitment()` on the `UniFiAVSManager`, providing the new commitment (delegate key and chain IDs).
 2. The `UniFiAVSManager` initiates the commitment change process, setting a future block number when the change can be finalized.
-3. After the deregistration delay has passed, the `Operator` calls `updateOperatorCommitment()`.
+3. After the deregistration delay has passed, the new commitment automatically falls into effect.
-4. The `UniFiAVSManager` updates the commitment for the Operator.

 #### Commitment Update Process